 After the Outer Banks, the next target for Irene was the Hampton Roads region of southeast Virginia, a jagged network of inlets and rivers that floods easily.
 Emergency officials have said the region is more threatened by storm surge, the high waves that accompany a storm, than wind.
 Gas stations there were low on fuel Friday, and grocery stores scrambled to keep water and bread on the shelves.

-In Delaware, Gov. Jack Markell ordered an evacuation of coastal areas.
+In Delaware, Gov. Jack Markell ordered an evacuation of coastal areas on the peninsula the state shares with Delaware and Virginia.

 Officials at Walter Reed Army Medical Center in Washington said they were speeding the transfer of their last remaining patients to the National Naval Medical Center in Bethesda, Md.
 The transfer had been planned for Sunday.